yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cdockablepaneadapter-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Wskaźnik do okna opakowana.
+Wskaźnik do zapakowanego okna.

 ### <a name="remarks"></a>Uwagi

-Aby uzyskać dostęp do okna opakowana, należy użyć tej funkcji.
+Użyj tej funkcji, aby uzyskać dostęp do opakowanego okna.

-##  <a name="loadstate"></a>  CDockablePaneAdapter::LoadState
+##  <a name="loadstate"></a>CDockablePaneAdapter:: LoadState

 Ładuje stan okienka z rejestru.